-Discord virus is a common name of spamming campaign, that is targeted on inexperienced users who use, exactly, Discord.
+Discord virus is a common name for malspamming campaigns, that aim at inexperienced users who use, exactly, Discord.
 It is similar to another spam – so-called Facebook virus.
 However, they have several significant differences, which come from the differences between Facebook and Discord users.
-Let’s see how to understand that someone tries to involve you into this online scam.
+Let’s see how to understand that someone tries to involve you in this online scam.

 Explaining the Discord virus: exploiting the illiteracy